Salim Mehajer

 Salim Mehajer (born 12 June 1986) is an Australian convicted criminal, property developer and former deputy mayor of Auburn City Council.
 In March 2018, Mehajer was declared bankrupt and in April 2018 was found guilty of electoral fraud, and sentenced to 21 months in prison with a non-parole period of 11 months.
 In April 2021, he was sentenced to 2 years and 3 months for lying to court.

-Biography
+In May 2023, he was sentenced to seven years and nine months for domestic violence and fraud offences, with a non-parole period of three-and-a-half years.
+He was released on parole on 18 July 2025.

 Early life and education

 Mehajer was born in Sydney, and is the third-eldest of eight children of Lebanese immigrants Amal and Mohamed Mehajer.
 He grew up in the Auburn area and was educated at the local primary school before attending Trinity Catholic College, Auburn for the majority of his high school years.
 Mehajer finished his final years at Arthur Phillip High School in Parramatta and subsequently studied at Western Sydney University, graduating with a Bachelor of Housing degree in April 2010.

 Mehajer was featured in an advertisement in the Auburn Review, paid for by the not-for-profit Australian Community Association of which Mehajer was president at the time, which states he also attained a Masters of Environmental Systems, Markets and Climate Change.
 However, although he enrolled in an environmental engineering course at the University of New England (UNE), a spokesperson from UNE stated that he never completed it.
+Mehajer has also claimed to have intended to commence pursuing medical studies and to become a doctor specializing in mental health.

 Mehajer's parents, Mohamad and Amal, have come to the attention of Australian authorities in relation to unpaid taxes worth almost $10 million.
 Mohamad has previously been sentenced to 3.5 years prison for bribery and fraud in an attempt to defraud the National Australia Bank.